AriFordsham/GHCWiki/building/running-tests.md

 ```

 will do a full testsuite run (more thorough, but takes a lot longer).
-You should expect that there are no test case failures for the "fast" mode as as that is a quality level that all GHC developers are expected to maintain when they check in code.
+You should expect that there are no test case failures for the "fast" mode as that is a quality level that all GHC developers are expected to maintain when they check in code.
 There will usually be some test case failures for the full testsuite run though.

 ## Using the Testsuite